tensorflow/models/slim/README.md

 #### The ResNet and VGG Models have 1000 classes but the ImageNet dataset has 1001

-The ImageNet dataset provied has an empty background class which was can be used to fine-tune the model to other tasks.
+The ImageNet dataset provided has an empty background class which can be used to fine-tune the model to other tasks.
 If you try training or fine-tuning the VGG or ResNet models using the ImageNet dataset, you might encounter the following error: